Goal Setting

 • maintain controlled rhythm in the long jump run up

-• run at 5 minute mile pace
+• run at a 5-minute mile pace

 • engage legs before arms when throwing the discus